Next, create a floorplan to define the regions that will be partially reconfigured.

 aligns with the clock region boundaries.
 Using the Pblock for inst_shift, stretch

 the top and bottom edges to match the clock region boundaries of X1Y1 as shown in

 The other possible DRC is a warning, HDPR-26, reporting that a left or right edge of a reconfigurable Pblock terminates on an improper boundary.
 Left or right edges must not split interconnect (INT) columns.
-More information on this requirement can be found in the Vivado Design Suite User Guide: Dynamic Function eXchange (UG909), in the section entitled Reconfigurable Partition Pblock Sizes and Shapes.
+For more information on this requirement, see this link in the Vivado Design Suite User Guide: Dynamic Function eXchange (UG909).

 - To manually avoid this DRC warning, zoom into the upper or lower corner on

 the reported edge of inst_shift (or inst_count, if inst_shift did not report an